LLucchini/FromCodeToMarket/README.md

-## From Code To Market
-**Network of developers and correlated returns of cryptocurrencies**
+## From Code To Market: _Network of developers and correlated returns of cryptocurrencies_

-#
-Code development and market time series analysis for cryptocurrencies developed on GitHub
+__Code development and market time series analysis for cryptocurrencies developed on GitHub__

 1. Notebook 1 helps retrieving and preprocessing market data and github repositories for cryptocurrency projects.